 Michele Loewen (project would be off campus in Ottawa at NRC)

 Each year DBMS receives an allotment of NSERC Undergraduate Summer Research Awards (USRA) from the Office of Research Services based on the number of NSERC Discovery Grants held by DBMS core faculty.
-This year, we have been allocated 9 USRAs.
+We have not yet been provided with our allocation this year (summer 2020).

 To maintain an efficient, fair, transparent, and equitable process to both the applicants and the sponsoring principal investigators, the following guidelines are provided: